Provable Convex Co-clustering of Tensors: Simulation Studies

 \subsubsection{Balanced Cluster Sizes and Homoskedastic Noise}

 To get an initial feel for how the different co-clustering methods perform at recovering the true underlying checkerbox structure, we first consider a situation where the clusters corresponding to the two classes along each mode are all equally-sized, or balanced, and share the same error variance, namely $\sigma_{r_1r_2r_3} = \sigma$ for all $r_1, r_2,$ and $r_3$.
-The average co-clustering performance for this setting in a tensor with dimensions $n_1 = n_2 = n_3 = 60$ are given in \Fig{checkerCube_60_sigmas_ARI_chapter} for different noise levels.
-The results across ARI and VI are largely similar, so we will focus on ARI. \Fig{checkerCube_60_sigmas_ARI_triclust_chapter} shows that all three methods perform well when the noise level is low ($\sigma = 1$).
+The average co-clustering performance for this setting in a tensor with dimensions $n_1 = n_2 = n_3 = 60$ are given in \Fig{checkerCube_60_sigmas_ARI_chapter} for different noise levels. \Fig{checkerCube_60_sigmas_ARI_chapter} shows that all three methods perform well when the noise level is low ($\sigma = 1$).
 As the noise level increases, however, CPD+$k$-means experiences an immediate and noticeable drop off in performance.
+CoTeC's performance decays even more rapidly highlighting the importance of accounting for multiway structure.
 The CoCo estimator, on the other hand, is able to maintain near-perfect performance until the noise level becomes rather high ($\sigma = 8$).

-\Fig{runtime} shows how the run times of CoCo and CPD+$k$-means vary as the size of a cubic tensor takes on the values $n_1 = n_2 = n_3 = 20, 30, 60,$ and 100.
+\Fig{runtime} shows how the run times of CoCo and CPD+$k$-means vary as the size of a cubic tensor, $n = n_1n_2n_3$ with $n_1 = n_2 = n_3$ takes on the values $20^3, 30^3, 60^3,$ and $100^3$.
 These run times include all computations needed to fit and select a final model.
 For CoCo, a sequence of models were fit over a grid of $\gamma$ parameters, and a final $\gamma$ parameter was chosen using the eBIC.
 For CPD+$k$-means, a sequence of models were fit over a grid of possible $(k_1, k_2, k_3)$ parameters corresponding to the 3 factor matrices, and a final triple of $(k_1, k_2, k_3)$ parameters were chosen using the ``gap statistic."
 Timing comparisons were performed on a 3.2 GHz quad-core Intel Core i5 processor and 8 GB of RAM.
 The run time for CoCo scales linearly in the size of the data tensor as expected, namely proportionately with $n_1^3$.
 Nonetheless, as also might be expected, the clustering performance enjoyed by CoCo does not come for free, and the simpler but less reliable CPD+$k$-means algorithm enjoys a better scaling as the tensor size grows.
 Timing results were similar for the following experiments and are omitted for space considerations.